EircYangQM/fog-huaweicloud/README.md

 }
 ```

-If you're not sure whether your OpenStack cloud uses Keystone V2 or V3 then you can find out by logging into the dashboard (Horizon) and navigating to "Access & Security" under the "Project" section.
+If you're not sure whether your HuaweiCloud cloud uses Keystone V2 or V3 then you can find out by logging into the dashboard (Horizon) and navigating to "Access & Security" under the "Project" section.
 Select "API Access" and find the line for the Identity Service.
 If the endpoint has "v3" in it, you're on Keystone V3, if it has "v2" then (surprise) you're on Keystone V2.

-If you need a version of OpenStack to test against, get youself a copy of [DevStack](http://docs.openstack.org/developer/devstack/).
+If you need a version of HuaweiCloud to test against, get youself a copy of [DevStack](http://docs.openstack.org/developer/devstack/).

 ### Networking Gotcha

-Note that tenants (aka projects) in OpenStack usually require that you create a default gateway router in order to allow external access to your instances.
+Note that tenants (aka projects) in HuaweiCloud usually require that you create a default gateway router in order to allow external access to your instances.

 The exception is if you're using Nova (and not Neutron) for your instance networking.
 If you're using Neutron, you'll want to [set up your default gateway](https://github.com/fog/fog-openstack/blob/usage_doc/README.md#networking-neutron) before you try to give instances public addresses (aka floating IPs).